William Langer

-William "Wild Bill" Langer (September 30, 1886 – November 8, 1959) was a prominent American lawyer and politician from North Dakota, where he was an infamous character, bouncing back from a scandal that forced him out of the governor's office and into multiple trials.
-He was the 17th and 21st governor of North Dakota from 1932 to 1934 and from 1937 to 1939.
+William "Wild Bill" Langer (September 30, 1886 – November 8, 1959) was an American lawyer and politician who served as the 17th governor of North Dakota from 1932 to 1934 and the 21st governor from 1937 to 1939.
+His governorship was demarcated by a scandal that forced him out of office and into multiple trials.

-Langer was elected to the United States Senate in 1940, remaining until he died in office in 1959.
-There he strongly opposed any American military involvement in world affairs, and his opponents derided him as an isolationist.
+Langer was elected to the United States Senate in 1940, serving until he died in office in 1959.
+As a senator, he strongly opposed American military involvement in world affairs, being derided by his opponents as an isolationist.

 Early life, education and early career

-Langer was born on September 30, 1886 near Casselton, Dakota Territory, to German-Americans Frank and Mary (Weber) Langer.
+Langer was born on September 30, 1886, near Everest, Dakota Territory, to German-Americans Frank and Mary (Weber) Langer.
 His Catholic father, Frank Langer, was a member of the first legislature of the state of North Dakota.
 William, who spoke German fluently, was valedictorian of Casselton High School upon graduation in 1904.
 He obtained a bachelor of laws from the University of North Dakota in Grand Forks, but was too young upon graduation to practice law.
 He therefore continued his undergraduate education at Columbia, where he graduated at the top of his class in 1910.
-Although he was offered a position at a prominent New York law firm, he elected to return to North Dakota, where he practiced law in the town of Mandan before starting his career in politics.
+Although he was offered a position at a prominent New York law firm, he elected to return to North Dakota, where he practiced law in Mandan before starting his career in politics.